Burwood/cromwell/docs/backends/Google.md

 ### Reference Disk Support

-Cromwell 55 and later support mounting reference disks from prebuilt GCP disk images as an alternative to localizing large input reference files on PAPI v2.
+Cromwell 55 and later support mounting reference disks from prebuilt GCP disk images as an alternative to localizing large input reference files on Batch.
 Please note the configuration of reference disk manifests has changed starting with Cromwell 57 and now uses the format documented below.

-Within the `config` stanza of a PAPI v2 backend the `reference-disk-localization-manifests` key specifies an array of reference disk manifests:
+Within the `config` stanza of a Batch backend the `reference-disk-localization-manifests` key specifies an array of reference disk manifests:

 ```hocon